Flash Flood Watch issued for Clarke, Frederick, Madison, Northern Fauquier, Rappahannock by NWS - NewsBreak

 Flash Flood Watch issued for Clarke, Frederick, Madison, Northern Fauquier, Rappahannock by NWS

-Effective: 2021-09-23 00:48:00 EDT Expires: 2021-09-23 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Clarke; Frederick; Madison; Northern Fauquier; Rappahannock; Warren; Western Loudoun FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 8 AM EDT THIS MORNING The Flash Flood Watch continues for * Portions of north central Maryland, Virginia and panhandle West Virginia, including the following areas: in north central Maryland, Frederick MD and Washington.
+Effective: 2021-09-22 13:46:00 EDT Expires: 2021-09-23 08:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Clarke; Frederick; Madison; Northern Fauquier; Rappahannock; Warren; Western Loudoun FLASH FLOOD WATCH REMAINS IN EFFECT THROUGH THURSDAY MORNING The Flash Flood Watch continues for * Portions of Maryland, Virginia and West Virginia, including the following areas: in Maryland, Central and Eastern Allegany, Extreme Western Allegany, Frederick MD, Garrett and Washington.
 In Virginia, Clarke, Frederick VA, Madison, Northern Fauquier, Rappahannock, Warren and Western Loudoun.
-In panhandle West Virginia, Berkeley, Jefferson and Morgan. * Until 8 AM EDT this morning. * Slow moving showers and isolated thunderstorms will continue to press eastward overnight.
-After several inches of rain has fallen in spots, additional rainfall totals of 1 to 2 inches are expected through this morning.
-Localized amounts of up to 3 inches are possible, especially along and just to the east of the mountain ridges.
+In West Virginia, Berkeley, Eastern Mineral, Hampshire, Jefferson, Morgan and Western Mineral. * Through Thursday morning. * Multiple rounds of showers and scattered thunderstorms are expected through Thursday morning.
+Storm total rainfall amounts of 3 to 5 inches are expected by Thursday morning.
+Localized amounts of up to 7 inches are possible, especially along and just to the east of the ridges.
 Flash flooding is possible.alerts.weather.gov

 Comments / 0